Al1erEgo/educational-app/README.md

-# Cards education app

-Application wich helps you to make learning process comfortable and easy.
+# Educational App

-This app provides you ability to create your own packs of question-answer cards in text or image format or use shared library of packs created by another users.
+A cutting-edge application designed to revolutionize the learning experience.
+This app offers a seamless and user-friendly interface, allowing you to effortlessly create custom packs of question-answer cards in various formats, including text and images.
+Alternatively, you can explore a vast library of packs curated by fellow users.

 ## Features

-- Full authorisation flow - register, login, change and restore password via email.
+- Streamlined Authorization Process: Effortlessly register, log in, and manage your password through email.
-- Search and filter existed packs and cards.
+- Advanced Search and Filtering: Easily find and access existing packs and cards using powerful search and filtering options.
-- Create packs and cards, include your own, special, private packs.
-- Learn everything using answer-question cards and rate yourself.
+- Personalized Learning Experience: Tailor your learning journey by creating exclusive packs customized to your specific needs.
+- Interactive Question-Answer Cards: Master any subject through engaging question-answer cards that promote active learning.
+- Self-Assessment: Evaluate your progress and understanding with built-in self-assessment features.

 ## Techs